d2l-ai/d2l-en/chapter_attention-mechanisms/transformer.md

 from the transformer encoder outputs.
-In the decoder self-attention, queries, keys, and values are all from the the outputs of the previous decoder layer.
+In the decoder self-attention, queries, keys, and values are all from the outputs of the previous decoder layer.
 However,
 each position in the decoder is allowed to only attend to all positions in the decoder